 HINT: Some rendering engines understand more concept arrangement patterns better than others.
+Some rendering engines separate component blocks better than others.

 2.17.
 Recognize and respect common member arrangement patterns.

 The set of [Member]s which make up the domain of an [Axis] are not random; they can be grouped into a set of common member arrangement patterns.
 The [Member]s of an [Axis] tend to be used to differentiate different types of whole-part type relations.
 While we will only provide summary information about whole-part relations here, the document A Taxonomy of Part-Whole Relations is an excellent reference for understanding these sorts of breakdowns.
 The presentation Knowledge Representation for the Semantic Web provides additional details: